QuTech-Delft/cQASM-spec/README.md

 This will apply the X gate to q[1] three times.

-The iteration count must be an positive integer literal; registers are not allowed.
+The iteration count must be a positive integer literal; registers are not allowed.
 To get a dynamic iteration count, a loop must be described using classical instructions.

 > JvS: This is to prevent cluttering up the subcircuit API.
 I'm basically assuming that you're either using subcircuits or classical flow control.